Health Insurance Guide

 When you take out a health insurance policy, you can choose one of three types of underwriting:

 - Moratorium - allows quick and simple application without medical disclosure.
-Precise terms vary by insurance company but generally you will not be covered for any conditions that you have had in the previous 5 years but you will regain cover for those if they do not recur during the first 2 years of your new policy.
+Precise terms vary by insurance company but generally you will not be covered for any conditions that you have had in the previous 5 years but you will regain cover for those if you remain sympton, advice, treatment and medication-free during the first 2 years of your new policy.

 - Full Medical Underwriting (FMU) - you provide your full medical history on application and the insurance company may exclude cover for pre-existing conditions but will tell you what is excluded before you finalise your commit to purchase.